Acné : quelles sont les causes ?

 Severe acne (also called cystic acne):

-In parallel with existing acne lesions and scars, more or less large cysts and bumps appear on the face, back, shoulders and sometimes the torso.
+Alongside existing acne lesions and scars, more or less large cysts and bumps appear on the face, back, shoulders and sometimes the torso.

 What are the different causes of acne?